 © Warner/Chappell Music, Inc.

-Liza was at the mic, still holding Di Nero’s hand, as Elton plunked the intro to ‘Cabaret.’
-We all ran out and mimed like extras from the movie.
+Liza is at the mic, still holding Di Nero’s hand, as Elton plunks the intro to ‘Cabaret.’
+We all run out and mime like extras from the movie.

 ‘Come taste the wine, Come hear the band.
 Come blow your horn, Start celebrating; Right this way, Your table’s waiting

 What good’s permitting some prophet of doom To wipe every smile away?
 Life is a Cabaret, old chum, Come to the Cabaret!